Translation services tips blog banner.

 • Desired Tone: Should the content be formal, friendly, or technical?
 Defining the tone enables translators to make the right word choice decisions.

-For example, if you’re translating a marketing campaign for a new product launch, ensure you communicate the brand voice and image to your translation partner.
+If you’re translating a marketing campaign for a new product launch, ensure you communicate the brand voice and image to your translation partner.

 2. Provide context and reference materials